 Keep going.
 You are on your way to becoming the successful graphic designer you deserve to be.

-Swati is a nature-freak, loves traveling and capturing unforgettable memories along the way.
+She is a nature-freak, loves traveling and capturing unforgettable memories along the way.
 She loves singing and driving – often, both at the same time.
-Her favorite pastime is to hang out with her family and friends.
-She believes in work hard and party harder.
-Swati is responsible for developing and promoting business interactions for Pixelo – an amazing platform of handpicked design deals and bundles for creative professionals.
-Get in touch with her on Facebook, Pinterest, and Instagram.
+She believes in work hard and parties harder.
+Swati is passionate about helping customers improve the conversion rate optimization of their e-commerce websites using HumCommerce.
+Get in touch with her on Facebook.